bps10/colorMatch/README.md

 | `2`              | `BACK`          | step backward in experiment (see above)      |
 | `q` **or** `esc` | `center button` | end the experiment and save                  |

+### Offline mode

+Color matches can be practiced in "offline" mode.
+In this configuration, two test and reference squares are displayed.
+After each match, each square is randomly updated with a new color.
+The subject's task is to adjust the test square until it matches the reference.
+This mode is intended for practice and baseline measurements.
+Offline mode can be selected with the radio button in the configuration gui that begins each session.

 ## Calibration